Chris Benoit double-murder and suicide: Wikipedia controversy

-A statement regarding Nancy's death was added to the Chris Benoit English Wikipedia article fourteen hours before police discovered the bodies of Benoit and his family.
+A statement regarding Nancy's death was added to the Chris Benoit English Wikipedia article 14 hours before police discovered the bodies of Benoit and his family.
 This seemingly prescient addition was initially reported on Wikinews and later on Fox News.
 The article originally read: "Chris Benoit was replaced by Johnny Nitro for the ECW World Championship match at Vengeance, as Benoit was not there due to personal issues, stemming from the death of his wife Nancy."

 The phrase "stemming from the death of his wife Nancy" was added at 4:01 a.m.
 EDT on June 25, whereas the Fayette County police reportedly discovered the bodies of the Benoit family at 2:30 p.m.
 EDT, 10 hours, 29 minutes later.
 The IP address of the editor was traced to Stamford, Connecticut, which at the time was the location of the WWE headquarters.
 After news of the early death notice reached mainstream media, the anonymous poster accessed Wikinews to explain his edit as a "huge coincidence and nothing more."

 The poster responsible for the edit was later identified as Matthew Greenberg, a then 19-year-old student at the University of Connecticut in Storrs.
-Police detectives "seized computer equipment from the man held responsible for the postings" and called the posting an "unbelievable hindrance" to their investigation, but believed Greenberg was otherwise uninvolved, declining to press charges.
+Detectives "seized computer equipment from the man held responsible for the postings" and called the posting an "unbelievable hindrance" to their investigation, but believed Greenberg was otherwise uninvolved, declining to press charges.
 Greenberg had found several rumors online, which supported his theory about the Benoit "family emergency" as reported in wrestling news.
 The IP from which he made the edit was tentatively traced to vandalizing other Wikipedia entries.